connexcs/docs/docs/apps/architecture/button-builder.md

 + **Type / Colour:** Select the button colour.
 + **Tooltip:** Include a brief description of the button.
 + **Area:** You can select the region where you place your button like *Control Panel*, *Customer Portal* or *Webphone*.
+    + Control Panel: You can place the button either on Side Navigation bar, Page or Row(App).
+Row(App) allows you place the button in Actions Column next to 'Publish' if the 'App' record id matches with button-builder 'app_id' then display the button.
+    + Customer Portal: You can place the button either on Side Navigation bar or Page.
+    + Webphone: You can place the button either on Side Navigation bar, Page or Footer Navigation.
 + **Placement:** This selection will display the button at the top of the Customers list, Carriers list, or Invoices.
 + **Company**: Select the company from the drop-down.
 + **ScriptForge:** When you click the button, select Script Forge (if any) to launch.